René Valenzuela

 Eduardo René Valenzuela Becker (born April 20, 1955), known as René Valenzuela, is a Chilean former footballer who played as a defender.

 Career

 Valenzuela represented his native country at the 1982 FIFA World Cup, wearing the number three jersey.
 He played for several clubs in Chile, including Universidad Católica.
 For Chile he played 46 matches between 1979 and 1985.

-Following his retirement, he has worked as coach at youth level in academies such as Universidad Catolica Academy in Rancagua.
+Following his retirement, he has worked as coach at youth level in academies such as Universidad Catolica Academy in Rancagua, just like another former players such as Juan José Ribera, Carlos Verdugo, Luciano Saavedra, Ian Mac-Niven, among others.